ElenaCoder/JavaScript30-Projects/project-08-fun-with-html5-canvas/README.md

 ## Features
  - The ability to choose the color and size of the brush
  - The ability to clear the canvas and start over
- - The ability to change the blend mode of the brushI.
+ - The ability to change the width of the brush.

 ## Technologies used